0x80085/synk/README.md

 - fix all leader media issues
 - youtube watch= ghost url in playlist
 - user isnt removed from roomuserlist on exit/disconnect
+- send config to all room users when leader (or other role)  changes

 ...next up